zigdanis/PickerCells/README.md

   [self.pickersController addDatePicker:datePicker1 forIndexPath:path1];
   ```

 4. And that's pretty much everything for showing pickers by tapping on corresponding cells.
 This class do not responsible for giving you information about picker selected values.
-So ypou should do it by yourself.
-But if you can get pickers from `PickerCellsController` by corresponding cells indexPaths:
+So you should do it by yourself.
+But you can get pickers from `PickerCellsController` by using corresponding cells indexPaths:

   ```objective-c
   id picker = [self.pickersController pickerForOwnerCellIndexPath:indexPath];